nyzss/learning-wgpu/README.md

-# learning-wgpu
+# learning-wgpu and rust

-i'm trying to learn wgpu
+i'm trying to learn wgpu and rust

 nothing special about this, i'd recommend [this](https://sotrh.github.io/learn-wgpu) resource it's really good